 - Camping: Follow the tips above for getting things out of your car.
 If metal boxes are provided, use them for all your food items and anything else with an odor.
 Latch the box completely.
 If no boxes are available, seal everything in plastic to contain odors.
 A bear will enter a campsite even if people are present, so take these precautions even if you're not going anywhere.

-- Camping in an RV: The Yosemite website says you can keep food out of sight in hard sided trailers and RVs if you keep the windows, doors, and vents closed when you are not there, but if there's a bear-proof locker nearby, we'd recommend putting the smelliest items in it - the inconvenience is small the the cost of damage could be high.
+- Camping in an RV: The Yosemite website says you can keep food out of sight in hard sided trailers and RVs if you keep the windows, doors, and vents closed when you are not there, but if there's a bear-proof locker nearby, we'd recommend putting the smelliest items in it - the inconvenience is small but the cost of damage could be high.

 - Other Lodging: Cabins aren't immune to break-ins.
 Close and lock all the doors and windows when you're not around.
 Keep the door closed when you're inside.